Zero Cosmological Constant and Nonzero Dark Energy from Holographic Principle

 Unfortunately, as is well known, for $k_U\sim M_P$, the estimation gives $\rho_{q}\sim M^4_P \sim 10^{109} eV^4$ which is too large to explain the observed dark energy density $\rho_{DE}\sim 10^{-12} eV^4$.
-On the other hand, if we subtract this zero point energy to calculate the renormalized vacuum energy for the universe, we usually obtain $\rho_q\sim H^4$, which is too small compared to the observed dark energy.
+On the other hand, if we subtract this zero point energy to calculate the renormalized vacuum energy for the universe, we obtain $\rho_q\sim H^4$, which is too small compared to the observed dark energy.

 It is often argued that after taking the vacuum expectation of quantum fields, the Friedmann equation \beq H^2=\frac{8\pi G \rho_m}{3}-\frac{k_c c^2}{R}+\frac{\Lambda c^2}{3}, \eeq gets an additional constant contribution $\Lambda_q=\rho_q/M_P^2 c^2=\langle T_{00}\rangle/M_P^2 c^2$ from the vacuum quantum fluctuation $\rho_{q}$ in Eq. (\ref{rhovac}).
 (Here, $k_c$ is the spatial curvature parameter, which we will set zero for simplicity, and $\rho_m$ is the matter energy density.)
 Thus, the total cosmological constant is $ \Lambda=\Lambda_c +\Lambda_q, $ and the total vacuum energy density is given by \beq \rho_{vac}= M_P^2 c^2 (\Lambda_c + \Lambda_q ). \eeq Without a fine tuning it seems to be almost impossible for two terms to cancel each other to result in the tiny observed upper bound for the cosmological constant.
 This is the essence of the cosmological constant problem.